-Annex 3: Application of the methodology to safe water supply project scenarios
+Annex 3: Application of the methodology to safe water supply project

-The methodology allows project technologies and practices that reduce the amount of CO2-emitting fuel consumed by changing kitchen practice from water boiling as a purification technique to the introduction of new 'zero emission technology'39 that provides safe water, e.g. gravity household water filters, borehole pumps (not fossil fuel-driven) and their repair/maintenance/operation, ultraviolet radiation treatment, chlorine tablets, etc. 40.
+The methodology is for project technologies and practices that introduce a new 'zero emission technology' 39 for safe water, instead of boiling water as a purification technique.
+Technologies include gravity household water filters, borehole pumps (not fossil fuel-driven) and their repair/maintenance/operation, ultraviolet radiation treatment, chlorine tablets, etc.40.